r0bbb13/dotfiles/README.md

-config.conf is my "UwU" version of Neofetch
+NeowoFetch is a version of neofetch that is extra slay

-More will be added as I start to hate myself more